 Vegetables

 It wouldn’t be a Bánh Mì without vegetables, and with a Bánh Mì, it’s all about freshness.
-Pickled daikon radishes and carrots, cucumber and cilantro are commonly included in Bánh Mì to give the sandwich a fresh bite, with some Bánh Mì vendors including mint, scallions and even chili.
+Pickled daikon radishes and carrots, cucumber and cilantro are commonly included in Bánh Mì to give the sandwich a fresh bite, with some Bánh Mì vendors including mint, scallions and even chilli.

 Bánh Mì 101 – Built to Your Tastes